 "It's just me," Bulma assured him, smiling.

-Gohan glanced at the very dangerous looking Saiyan at her side.
+Gohan blinked at the very dangerous looking Saiyan at her side.

 "Oh.
 Of course!
 Gohan, this is...the Prince.
 Of Saiyans."
 She looked between them.
 "He's safe."
-Her mouth drew into a little frown as she doubted for a moment whether to classify him as 'safe.'
+Her mouth drew into a little frown as she doubted for a moment whether it was accurate to classify him as 'safe.'

 "Yeah, well, I guess you're right.
 How about benign?
 Like an annoying tumor that hasn't been surgically excised yet?"
 She smiled sweetly.